a-flyleaf/omori/meta/discord.md

       - video doesn't point this out but. >procession has that bell chime from nawa. fuckign
       - *Basil's last theme... has the neighbor motif.........* there is So Much Pain in this soundtrack
     note: |-
       A bit more reaction-y than meta-y but w/e.
-After the <i>Yume Nikki</i> OST binged, watched ["This <span class="omo">Omori</span> Music Tier List will make you vibe (Part 2/3)"](https://piped.video/watch?v=gcHzO4YsOe8), which was my first impression for a good chunk of the Hikikomori-exclusive soundrack.
+After the <i>Yume Nikki</i> OST binge, watched ["This <span class="omo">Omori</span> Music Tier List will make you vibe (Part 2/3)"](https://piped.video/watch?v=gcHzO4YsOe8), which was my first impression for a good chunk of the Hikikomori-exclusive soundrack.
   - time: 2023-02-16 02:06
     msg: |-
       <em class="omo noi">oh forgot to mention</em> uhh, poooossible wrench in “aubrey got basil’s crush” theory: rain picture caption? the one where aubrey wouldn’t let kel under the umbrella.
 We Have Crumbs My Dude but it *does* suggest a degree of “mine. you be second,” which I at *least* figure applies to her sticking close to Omori even *before* day2’s sudden “hey let’s go on adventures together just the two of us! :star_eyes:” kicks in